 Pro Tips For Making Your Decision

 There are various things to lookout for that may influence your purchasing decision when deciding on the ultimate gaming laptop.
 You have to consider your budget and FPS (frames per second) you will get on your laptop while running various games on different settings.
 This is key to understanding what kind of machine you’ll need and now is the time to think these things through on top of figuring out what games you intend on playing and what the limitations of your budget are.
 We have listed some key pointers under our top picks below to help you while browsing our guides.
 Having adequate power to run the games you want to play at decent framerates is a prerequisite for a quality gaming experience.
+Many of you might still be torn between getting a desktop or a laptop – in this case we recommend checking our best gaming PCs guide and our best cheap gaming PCs guides over at DesktopcomputerNinja where you can compare the performance difference between laptops and desktops in more detail.
+If you are an avid online gamer playing team based games you’ll probably also want to browse the best gaming headsets on the market over at HeadphoneNinja to get the best audio possible.

 Budget laptops tend to have extremely limited gaming performance and get a heavy wrap from serious gamers.
 That said, don’t be fooled as if you are happy playing older games from 2013 or earlier you’ll generally have no problem if you pick a laptop with the right GPU.
 For example virtually all of the most popular games in the world, including Dota 2, League of Legends, World of Warcraft and Minecraft, will run perfectly fine on a sub-$500 gaming laptop.
 That said, if you are a slave to lush next-gen visuals and saving up is an option you might want to go for something under $1000 instead.
 Our under $500 guide features laptops with the NVIDIA GeForce 940M, AMD Radeon HD 8650G and AMD R6 / R5 integrated graphics.
 For under $600 you can also find laptops with NVIDIA GeForce GT 820M, which offers a pretty serious boost in performance at the expense of portability and battery life.